-- Receive PLUS Loan Disclosure Statement.
-The parent will be mailed a disclosure statement from the Federal Direct Loan Servicer which will verify the loan has been approved.
+- Complete a Master Promissory Note (MPN).
+The parent will be mailed a PLUS loan disclosure statement from the Federal Direct Loan Servicer which will verify the loan has been approved.

-- The Federal PLUS Loan proceeds are applied to the student’s university bill three (3) days prior to the beginning of the semester.
+- The PLUS Loan proceeds are applied to the student’s bill the Monday before the start of classes.
 Any remaining proceeds will be sent to the parent via paper check unless the parent authorizes the funds to be released to the student’s bank account via direct deposit, which is much faster.

-- It is generally a good idea for parents who think they might be denied a Federal PLUS Loan or who have other exceptional circumstances preventing them from borrowing a loan to contact our office before applying.
+- If parents think they might be denied a Federal PLUS Loan or have other exceptional circumstances preventing them from borrowing a loan, we recommend contacting our office before applying.

 - Borrowing a Federal PLUS Loan will be regarded as parental support on in-state residency petitions.